peterhinch/micropython-async/v3/as_demos/monitor/README.md

  task to be independently monitored (default 1).
  3. `verbose=True` If `False` suppress the warning which is printed on the DUT if the instance count exceeds `max_instances`.
+ 4. `looping=False` Set `True` if the decorator is called repeatedly e.g. decorating a nested function or method.
+The `True` value ensures validation of the ident occurs once only when the decorator first runs.

 Whenever the coroutine runs, a pin on the Pico will go high, and when the code terminates it will go low.
 This enables the behaviour of the system to be